Bangladesh Rifles revolt: Second day

 By 26 February, BDR outposts at more than 46 locations were reported to have shown signs of great agitation.
-BDR jawans had claimed to have taken command of Jessore BDR garrison as well as major BDR establishments in Satkhira, Dinajpur, Naogaon and Netrokona.
+BDR jawans had claimed to have taken command of the Jessore BDR garrison as well as major BDR establishments in Satkhira, Dinajpur, Naogaon and Netrokona.

 Army tanks and APCs were brought outside as the army took position, but they could not move in as officers were kept as hostages.
 BDR headquarters had heavy weapons inside that were controlled by the rebels.
 The army was preparing for a final assault as tanks were rolling down the streets of Dhaka.
 Paratroops and commandos were ready, but the PM tried to solve the case without any further casualties.

 As per media tickers, BDR members again started surrendering their arms after the PM addressed the nation and reassured BDR personnel that no action would be taken against them.
 However, she also warned the mutineers of "harsh actions" if they did not immediately lay down their arms and cease all hostilities.
 Following the speech of Sheikh Hasina, the army deployed tanks in front of the BDR headquarters.
 After that, the mutineers surrendered their arms as described by the media spokesman of the Prime Minister.
-Following the surrender, Armed Police Battalion took over the BDR headquarters.
+Following the surrender, the Armed Police Battalion took over the BDR headquarters.

 Third day

 Media workers, armed forces and members of the public waiting by the 4th Bangladesh Rifles main entrance gate on the afternoon of 27 February 2009.

-On 27 February about 200 mutineers were arrested while trying to escape from their headquarters at Pilkhana in civilian outfits.
+On 27 February, about 200 mutineers were arrested while trying to escape from their headquarters at Pilkhana in civilian outfits.
 Army tanks and troops entered the headquarters of the BDR.
-Home minister Sahara Khatun had assured that the army had entered under the supervision of the Home Ministry.
-She also said that BDR personnel were kept at a safer place inside the headquarters and the army had entered to help with the rescue and search operations.
+Home Minister Sahara Khatun had assured that the army had entered under the supervision of the Home Ministry.
+She also said that BDR personnel were kept at a safer place inside the headquarters, and the army had entered to help with the rescue and search operations.
 Bangladesh army tanks rolled throughout Dhaka in a show of force, which persuaded the remaining mutineers to lay down their arms and surrender.
 It was still unclear whether the mutiny had been aborted in at least 12 BDR bases outside of Dhaka.
-As searches for missing personnel continued inside the headquarters, 42 more bodies were found and it was wrongly thought that more than 130 regular army officers had been killed by the rebels.
+As searches for missing personnel continued inside the headquarters, 42 more bodies were found, and it was wrongly thought that more than 130 regular army officers had been killed by the rebels.
 As of 27 February, the official death toll had risen to 54.
 The body of BDR chief Maj.
 Gen. Shakil Ahmed was found among those of 41 other army officials.
 A mass grave was found inside, near the BDR hospital.
 A total of 42 officers were found buried inside a seven-foot-deep hole.
 Some bodies had been thrown into drain tunnels.
 Out of 58 bodies that were found, 52 were army officials.
 Beginning on 27 February, the government declared a three-day period of national mourning.